impress-org/givewp-addon-boilerplate/README.md

-# Give - Addon Boilerplate
+# GiveWP - Addon Boilerplate
-A demo plugin to serve as a boilerplate for developers to understand how to extend the Give Donation plugin for WordPress
+A demo plugin to serve as a boilerplate for developers to understand how to extend the GiveWP Donation plugin for WordPress.

 ## Installation
 1. `php build.php`